open-telemetry/opentelemetry-java-instrumentation/testing-overhead/README.md

 ## Setup and Usage

-First, init update the submodules in order to pick up the `spring-petclinic-rest` app.
 Once we have an established base image published for `spring-petclinic-rest`, this step can be avoided by most users.
+For now, there is just a spring petclinic base image.

 ```
-$ git submodule init
-$ git submodule update
 $ docker build -f Dockerfile-petclinic-base .
 ```